 The Core Problem: A Steep Angle of Attack

 Before we look at the specific causes, let's get to the very heart of the matter.
 The main reason a golf ball goes straight up is an excessively steep angle of attack combined with where the club makes contact with the ball.
-Imagine the path of your clubhead as it approaches wreckage.
+Imagine the path of your clubhead as it approaches the ball.
 A good swing path is like an airplane coming in for a smooth landing, it descends on a shallow angle, touches down at the ball, and continues forward.

 The swing that creates a skyball is different.
 It's more like a guillotine.
 The club comes down on a very steep, chopping angle.
 When this happens, two things can go wrong:

 - With a driver, the club face slides under the golf ball, striking it very high on the face, above the "sweet spot."
 This imparts a ton of backspin with very little forward momentum, sending the ball skyward.
-You’ll often see a "dummy mark" or a scuff on the crown of your driver a sure sign of a skyball.
+You’ll often see a "dummy mark" or a scuff on the crown of your driver, a sure sign of a skyball.

 - With an iron on the turf, the steep attack causes the leading edge to dig, but you hit the top half of the golf ball.
 Instead of compressing the ball against the face, you deal it a glancing blow that sends it nearly straight up.